 With the change in testing, the new SACC ratings therefore may appear lower than previous ratings on unit packaging, even though the model has not changed.

-How does this effect my portable AC or future portable ACs?
+How does this affect my portable AC or future portable ACs?

 All future and current portable ACs manufactured after 2017 will have a SACC rating listed.
 Some manufacturers may choose to list both the ASHRAE and SACC ratings on their portable AC packaging for consumer comparison.

 SACC ratings are the standard for portable ACs.
 As you start to see these ratings on future marketing materials, it is important to keep in mind that while the new SACC ratings may appear lower than ASHRAE ratings, the construction and capacity of all Perfect Aire portable ACs have not changed.